-Personal loans can be used for a variety of purposes.
-Whether it’s a new deck, a kitchen remodel, or debt consolidation, a personal loan provides borrowers the financial means to make it happen.
-Lenders advertise personal loans everywhere, typically stating a range of interest rates available, which may leave potential borrowers wondering, “Why is there a range, and how do they determine an applicant’s interest rate?”
+Whether you want a new deck, a kitchen remodel, or debt consolidation, a personal loan can help you make it happen.
+Typically when lenders advertise loans, they offer a range of available interest rates.
+But why is there a range, and how do lenders determine your interest rate?

-There are five main factors that determine the interest rate for a personal loan:
+Your credit score is a major factor when determining your interest rates, but it’s by no means the only one. here are five main factors that determine the interest rate for a personal loan.

-Applicants are required to give proof of their ability to repay the loan.
-If an applicant’s financial situation shows that making payments may be difficult, the interest rate may be higher, or the loan application may be denied altogether.
+When you apply for a loan, you’re required to give proof of your ability to repay it.
+If your financial situation shows that making payments may be difficult, your interest rate may be higher.
+If your income drastically mismatches the sum you’re asking for, your loan application may be denied altogether.

 The common theme in all of these factors is risk.
-All of these factors are measuring sticks used by borrowers to evaluate the likelihood that they will be repaid the money they loaned.
-The higher the risk, the higher the interest rate offered.
+These factors are measuring sticks that borrowers use to estimate the likelihood that you’ll pay them back in full.
+The higher the risk, the higher the interest rate.
 The reasoning behind this is really the law of averages.
-If 10 borrowers who are considered high risk are given loans, maybe two of them will default and the borrower will never be repaid.
-The interest rate on the remaining eight is high enough so the borrower continues to make a profit.
+If 10 high risk borrowers are given loans, two of them might default on their payments.
+The high interest rates on the remaining eight ensure that the lender makes a profit in spite of these losses.